matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Period.md

 #### Description

-It doesn&#039;t require an instance of Date and works for period=range.
+It doesn't require an instance of Date and works for period=range.
 Generally speaking, anything that can be passed as period and range to the API methods can directly be forwarded to this factory method in order to get a suitable instance of Period.